akramhammam5/Restaurant/README.md

 ## Features

-- Fast
+- Clean
 - Easy To Use
-- Cross platform
+- Easy navigation